NavHoratti/git-tutorial/My notes/03_Git commands.md

 So similarly if you want take the files out of the staging area, then we use [reset]

-Also, if we want to undo/ discard the changes to the file, we use,
+Also, if we want to [undo/ discard] the changes to the files in the working area, we use,

-git checkout -- change.js
+# [git checkout -- change.js] or [git checkout -- .]